First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: Asymptotic structure and geometric diagnostics of exit laws

 The planar results of Sec.~\ref{sec:case} provide explicit \emph{exit laws} on the absorbing boundary, arising solely from the interplay between stochastic dynamics and geometry.
 Recalling the kernel representation established in Sec.~\ref{sec:generator}, the boundary exit measure $\omega^{\xvec}(\diff\yvec)$ can be written as

 where $\mathcal{K}(\xvec,\yvec)$ denotes the boundary kernel and $\diff S_{\yvec}$ is the surface measure on $\partial\Omega$.
-These explicit kernel representations allow us to go beyond a purely structural description of exit laws and to examine both their asymptotic organization across diffusion-dominated and drift-regularized regimes, as well as the information-theoretic observables they naturally induce.
+These explicit kernel representations allow us to go beyond a purely structural description of exit laws and to examine their asymptotic organization across diffusion-dominated and drift-regularized regimes.

-Although no explicit encoding or decoding protocols are introduced, the induced boundary law supports canonical information-theoretic functionals.
-A representative example is the differential entropy of the first-hitting location distribution, which quantifies the dispersive extent of boundary exit events.
-We therefore regard such quantities as \emph{information observables} intrinsically associated with first-passage phenomena.

-From a broader statistical-physics perspective, these observables may be viewed as geometric manifestations of nonequilibrium first-passage dynamics, rather than as quantities tied to externally imposed communication protocols \cite{Akyildiz2008,farsad2016,redner2001guide,bray2013persistence} .
+Although differential entropy is an information-theoretic functional, here it is used only to construct a compact geometric diagnostic of the spatial spread of first-hitting locations.
+We do not treat this diagnostic as an independent information-theoretic development; a full input--output analysis would additionally require a specified input ensemble, modulation, and receiver model.
+From a statistical-physics perspective, the resulting effective width summarizes a geometric manifestation of nonequilibrium first-passage dynamics rather than a communication protocol \cite{Akyildiz2008,farsad2016,redner2001guide,bray2013persistence}.